Contact An Attorney

 For most couples, the decision to seek a divorce, or dissolution of marriage, comes after a painful journey and careful consideration.
 If you are considering filing for divorce or have recently been served papers, the first step is to get answers to your questions.
 You need to inform yourself on how the process works, what your responsibilities are, and how to protect yourself.

 If you reside in Spokane County or neighboring communities, we invite you to contact our firm to schedule a consultation.
 Our caring, qualified divorce attorneys can answer your basic questions and help you understand your rights based on your unique circumstances.
-Call David J. Crouse & Associates today at 509-624-1380.
+Call Crouse Erickson today at 509-624-1380.

 No two couples or cases are exactly alike, but the general process for dissolutions in Washington follows a basic pattern: